mastodon-ml/relay/docs/commands.md

 ### Import

-Add all current inboxes to the whitelist
+Add all current inboxes to the whitelist.

 	activityrelay whitelist import